 In this case, medical staff were made aware by her family on the first day of her hospital admission that she was at risk of the condition due to a significant family history.
 We went on to make a claim of medical negligence against the NHS Trust involved securing a six figure compensation sum for the family.
 Read their story here.

-If you have suffered a significant injury or you believe that someone you know has suffered a preventable death while in hospital, contact a member of our team for a free initial consultation on 0800 085 3295.
+If you have suffered a significant injury or you believe that someone you know has suffered a preventable death while in hospital, Call Us on 0800 042 0700.

 Alternatively, contact us with details of your potential medical negligence claim by email at email@example.com.Find out more about our Medical Negligence department